 The didgeridoo is played with continuously vibrating lips, using a special breathing technique called circular breathing.

-No matter how difficult it is to get quality sleep with snoring, it’s important to follow the Sleep Hygiene protocols to capture your full 8 hours.
+While it’s difficult to get quality sleep with snoring, poor sleep habits only make it worse.
+It’s important to follow the Sleep Hygiene protocols to capture your full 8 hours.
 Going too long without sleep only allows the muscles to become weaker, and floppier, and increases the snoring.

 The common thread among the research conducted on how to sleep with snoring is that specific mouth & throat exercises practiced regularly can bring significant results to reduce snoring and allow better sleep.